![]() |

 We always seek new ways of treating pediatric cancers.
 As part of our efforts, we participate in clinical studies (i.e., applying new treatment methods clinically in accordance with applicable rules) and clinical tests (i.e., testing new drugs clinically in order to prove effects and safeness and to collect data for application for the official approvals).
 We are determined to continue cooperating for those very meaningful studies.

-At the Division of Pediatrics, we support cancer patients in the parenting generation raising minor children while taking cancer treatments themselves, as well as child cancer patients.
+At the Division of Pediatrics, we support cancer patients in the parenting generation raising minor children while taking cancer treatments themselves, in addition to the child cancer patients.
 We try to understand worries and anxieties of fathers and mothers, always weighing children’s perspectives.

 Cancer Medicine for the AYA Generation

-At the Division of Pediatrics, specialists of certain fields provide cancer treatments in collaboration with doctors specializing in other clinical fields.
-Also, medical staff other than doctors are always involved in the care team supporting patients and their families.
+At the Division of Pediatrics, the specialists provide cancer treatments in collaboration with doctors specializing in other clinical fields.
+Also, medical staff other than doctors are always involved in the care team supporting the children and their families.

 pediatric cancer